Skip to main content

 As an added service, we collaborate with UNM Career Services in providing professional development workshops to help with building skills that pertain to career exploration, planning, and enrichment.

-What to know more about Career Options within Engineering & Computing?
+Want to know more about Career Options within Engineering & Computing?
 Visit UNM's Career Services and check out our Career & Professional Development resource page.

 Want help with your Resume or Cover Letter?